MathChat: Converse to Tackle Challenging Math Problems with LLM Agents: Summary and future work

-In this paper, we evaluate different ways of using GPT-4 in advanced math problem-solving.
-We introduce \MathChat , a conversational framework based on GPT-4, that allows the model to interact with a proxy user agent to solve math problems. \MathChat is designed for chat-optimized models like GPT-4, and it is extensible to be used with different prompts and different tools with minimal effort.
+In this paper, we introduce \MathChat, a conversational framework to solve math problems with the collaboration of an LLM agent and a user proxy agent. \MathChat is designed for chat-optimized models like GPT-4, and it is extensible to be used with different prompts and different tools with minimal effort.
 Based on the framework, we also derive a prompt that aggregates previous prompting techniques to be used on \MathChat.

-Our evaluation on level-5 problems from the MATH dataset demonstrates the effectiveness of \MathChat to solve more complex and challenging problems.
-Despite its improvements over previous methods, the results show that complex math problem is still challenging for recent powerful LLMs, like GPT-4, even with help from external tools.
-For one, GPT-4 fails to solve a fair amount of problems due to error in execution.
-While \MathChat tries to improve this, further work can be done to enhance this framework, for example, training an assistant model on top of the user proxy agent to give more specific instructions~\cite{zhu2022solving, zelikman2022star}, or to derive new prompts and incorporate new tools.
+Our evaluation of level-5 problems from the MATH dataset demonstrates the effectiveness of \MathChat to solve more complex and challenging problems.
+Despite its improvements over previous methods, the results show that complex math problems is still challenging for recent powerful LLMs, like GPT-4, even with help from external tools.
+We discuss potential directions to further improve math problem-solving below.

-\textbf{Human-in-the-loop extension.} \MathChat with GPT-4 has great potential to be adapted into a copilot system to assist people in solving mathematics problems. \MathChat is natural in its design to assist people in communicating with GPT-4.
-With a preset prompt in \MathChat, the user can directly input a problem and get a step-by-step response.
-Moreover, the \MathChat system could be designed to stop at each step to allow the user to override the message of the proxy agent.
-We envision the system could allow users to engage in the math-solving process and facilitate learning.